ccsyd/CC_SYD_02_OculusRift/README.md

 - of 0.8.4
 - ofxOculusDK2 addon (mattebb branch: https://github.com/mattebb/ofxOculusDK2/ )
 - Oculus Runtime
-- Oculus SDK (may not need this, but it's probably handy to have)
+- Oculus SDK (may not actually need this, I haven't tested without it.
+Handy to have anyway)

 ### New Project Installation